-The Snoo is a bassinet unlike any other we've tested and thanks to its smart features, but despite coming in with an impressive third place rank we don't like its EMF emissions and as a result, wouldn't recommend it to a friend.
-This bassinet claims to be a miracle worker when it comes to colicky babies and has helped many a desperate mother with its rocking motion and white noise.
-While this hefty bassinet is not one you'll be taking with you on weekend trips, or even moving from room to room often, we like that it has a modern, stylish design, and feel that it offers a high level of quality that is meant to last for years.
-However, this is the most expensive bassinet in the review, beating out the closest competitor by almost 3x.
-It also emits EMF (which we like to avoid when possible), which is not found in any of the competition.
-If cost is not a significant factor in your decision, the EMF levels don't concern you, and your baby seems particularly fussy or struggles to stay asleep, then the Snoo Smart Sleeper may be exactly what you need to get consistent quality sleep if you can peacefully sleep knowing the EMF risks.
+The SNOO is a unique soothing bassinet thanks to its smart features, but despite coming in with an impressive third place rank we don't like its EMF emissions and as a result, wouldn't recommend it to a friend.
+This bassinet claims to be a miracle worker when it comes to fussy or colicky babies and has helped many a desperate mother with its rocking motion and white noise.
+While this hefty bassinet is not one you'll be taking with you on weekend trips, or even moving from room to room often, we like the modern, stylish design, and feel it offers a high level of quality.
+However, this is the most expensive bassinet in the review, by far.
+It also emits EMF which is not found in any of the competition and is something we think parents should consider very seriously.
+If your newborn is super fussy or struggles to stay asleep, then the SNOO Smart Sleeper may be the ticket to getting consistent quality sleep if you can peacefully sleep knowing the EMF risks.

 SNOO Smart Sleeper Review